111 N. Sepulveda Blvd. Suite 300

 When asking people what they think a Financial Advisor does, most people I talk with think a Financial Advisor is someone who helps them pick investments within their risk profile that will achieve the highest return in those investments possible.
 While this is somewhat correct, this is only a minor piece of the much larger picture.

 In reality, a Financial Advisor should be someone who helps you develop, initiate and implement your long-term investment needs/retirement plan.
 This financial plan should range from account titling and extend all the way through investment planning.

 To better understand the range of subjects we'll cover, view our "Start Your Retirement Plan Informational Page" by clicking here.

-There are no costs with developing your plan.
-The first step where costs will be introduced will be during the recommendations stage.
-Along with the recommendations you will have a detailed cost of that recommendation if it has one.
-At that point you can chose to take the recommendation, alter it or veto it all together.
+There are no costs with developing your plan!
+As we dive deeper into the planning portion, the first step where costs will be introduced will be during the recommendations stage.
+Along with the recommendations, you will have a detailed cost structure of that recommendation, if it has one.
+At that point you can chose to take the recommendation, alter it, or veto it all together.